This post may contain affiliate links. Read my full disclosure policy.

 - Drain pasta and if serving warm, save a little of the hot pasta water.
 (For Chilled pasta, see notes below. )

-- Add the warm orzo pasta to the skillet with the asparagus and just a little pasta water to loosen it up to your liking.
-Stir.
-Add a generous squeeze of lemon juice and finely chopped preserved lemon if using (1-2 tablespoons).
-Taste for salt and lemon.
-Add more if necessary or if it tastes bland.
-Fold in the fresh dill and sprinkle with optional feta ( keeping in mind that feta will add salt too).
-Serve immediately.
+- Add the warm orzo to the skillet with the asparagus and just a little pasta water to loosen it up to your liking.
+Add the remaining olive oil, a generous squeeze of lemon juice and finely chopped preserved lemon if using (1-2 tablespoons).

-- NOTES- If serving chilled, place the cooked asparagus mixture in a bowl and let it cool.
+- If serving chilled as a salad, place the cooked asparagus mixture in a bowl and let it cool.
 Rinse the cooked orzo with very cold water until cold.
 Drain, add to bowl.
-Drizzle with a little olive oil, generous squeeze of lemon juice, optional preserved lemon.
+Drizzle with olive oil, generous squeeze of lemon juice, optional preserved lemon.
 Mix and adjust salt and lemon, adding more if bland.
 The pasta will soak up the salt when it sits in the fridge so it will probably need more later.
 Refrigerate – then taste once more before serving, again adjusting, adding more lemon and salt to taste.
 Fold in the fresh dill right before serving.
 Add crumbled feta.

 - Serving Size: 1 cup